Cupolas of Capitalism

 States with Capitol Buildings featuring prominent exterior cupolas are highlighted in yellow.
 Historical information appearing on this page comes from the same sources acknowledged on the first page of this gallery.

 Click on any picture to see an enlarged version, or to view the other historic images available in the Cupolas of Capitalism Picture Gallery.
-Note as previously mentioned, the 3D links from Google and MS Bing may require a browser plug-in and repeated loading to display correctly.
+Note as previously mentioned, the 3D links from Google may require the enabling of the map's "Globe View" and satellite map style, and/or a browser plug-in, to display correctly.

 STATE CITY STATE CAPITOL STREET ADDRESS(es) / BUILDING DATE(s) / ARCHITECT(s) BLDG.
 DESCRIPTION(s), IMAGE(s) and SITE LINK(s)